On the stationary distribution of reflected Brownian motion in a non-convex wedge: The general asymmetric case

+where $\mathcal{I}$ stands for the identity matrix.
+Since all elements of the matrix $H(z)$ are explicitly known, we can express the formal solution of the BVP \eqref{eq:VBC} as a convergent matrix power series from \eqref{eq:equaint}.

-It is natural to ask whether the boundary value problem \eqref{eq:VBC} may be solved in closed form.
-As a matter of comparison, scalar (i.e., one-dimensional) boundary value problems may be solved in terms of contour integrals; this is the situation encountered in the convex case \cite{BaFa-87,FrRa-19} as well as in the non-convex symmetric case, as shown in Section~\ref{sec:symmetric_case}.
-However, in the theory, vectorial boundary value problems are in general not solvable in closed form \cite{MUS,Vekua-1967,FaRa-15}.
-Accordingly, in the generic non-symmetric case, we are not able to solve completely and explicitly our boundary value problem \eqref{eq:VBC}.
-This will be the topic of future research.
-Let us however do a few remarks: \begin{itemize} \item To the best of our knowledge, the only asymmetric case which admits a density in closed form is the one mentioned at the end of the introduction, with explicit formula \eqref{eq:expression_remarkable_density}, see Figure~\ref{fig:Franceschi_condition2}.
-This example works for any opening angle $\beta\in(0,2\pi)$.
-This explicit example is not obtained as a consequence of the vectorial problem \eqref{eq:VBC}, but rather from an analogy with the convex case studied in \cite{BoElFrHaRa-21}.
-However, a direct (but tedious) computation could allow us to verify that the vectorial boundary value problem \eqref{eq:VBC} is indeed satisfied in this case. \item The solvability of \eqref{eq:VBC} should be strongly related to potential nice factorizations of the matrix $H(z)$.
+Let us do three additional remarks. \begin{itemize} \item To the best of our knowledge, the only asymmetric case which admits a density in closed form is the one mentioned at the end of the introduction, with explicit formula \eqref{eq:expression_remarkable_density}, see Figure~\ref{fig:Franceschi_condition2}.
+This example, which works for any opening angle $\beta\in(0,2\pi)$, is not obtained as a consequence of the vectorial problem \eqref{eq:VBC}, but rather from an analogy with the convex case studied in \cite{BoElFrHaRa-21}.
+However, by a direct (but tedious) algebra, it can be checked a posteriori that the vectorial boundary value problem \eqref{eq:VBC} is satisfied by the solution \eqref{eq:expression_remarkable_density}. \item The solvability of \eqref{eq:VBC} should be strongly related to potential nice factorizations of the matrix $H(z)$.
 For example, in case the matrix $H(z)$ could be written as the product of matrices $\Psi^+(z)^{-1}\Psi^-(z)$, with $\Psi$ sectionally meromorphic on the complex plane cut along the unit circle, then \eqref{eq:VBC} could be rewritten as the homogeneous problem $(\Psi\Phi)^+(z)= (\Psi\Phi)^-(z)$, which is solvable.
-Finding such factorizations appears as a kind of vectorial Tutte's invariant method, in the terminology of \cite{franceschi_tuttes_2016,BoElFrHaRa-21}. \item In the case $\varPhi$ has no pole inside the unit disk, the solution to \eqref{eq:VBC} is shown to be directly connected with the Fredholm integral equation (see, e.g., \cite{MUS,Vekua-1967}),
+Finding such factorizations appears as a kind of vectorial Tutte's invariant method, in the terminology of \cite{franceschi_tuttes_2016,BoElFrHaRa-21}. \item In the symmetric case, the vectorial problem becomes solvable, as we will see in the next Section~\ref{sec:symmetric_case}.
+On the other hand, in the non-symmetric case, our work appeals further developments.
+In this respect, an interesting intermediate semi-symmetrical situation takes place when $\mu_1=\mu_2$, $\sigma_1=\sigma_2$, but $r_1\neq r_2$, which should lead to some reasonably explicit results. \end{itemize}